Pong: Development and history

-In Japan, Pong was officially released in November 1973 by Atari Japan, which would later become part of Namco.
+In Japan, Pong was officially released in November 1973 by Atari Japan, which would later be sold to Namco.
 However, Pong had been beaten to the market by two Japanese Pong clones released in July 1973: Sega's Pong Tron and Taito's Elepong.

 Home version

 After the success of Pong, Bushnell pushed his employees to create new products.
 A new electronic technology, the large-scale integration (LSI) chip, had recently become available, which Bushnell believed would "allow pioneering in new" game concepts.
 Atari began working on the reduction of Pong from a large arcade printed circuit board (PCB) down to a small LSI chip for use in a home system.
 The initial development cost for a game on a single LSI chip was expensive, costing around $50,000, but once the chip was developed, it became significantly cheaper to mass-produce the game as well as more difficult to reverse-engineer.